 The classic car world runs on passion (and quite a lot of petrol).
-Mille Miglia eligible cars can be pretty unrewarding at times; when they prove unreliable or when the weather is uncooperative it is at these moments that only enthusiasm and a lot of dedication that keeps spirits up and passion alive.
-However, when the car is running smoothly, the roads are clear, and the weather is fair, there is a warm almost smug feeling that fills you with joy and wipes away your stresses, allowing time to enjoy the scenery, the car and the people you are with.
+Mille Miglia eligible cars can be pretty unrewarding at times; when they prove unreliable or when the weather is uncooperative it is only enthusiasm and a lot of dedication that can keep spirits up and the passion alive.
+However, when the car is running smoothly, the roads are clear, and the weather is fair there is a warm almost smug feeling that fills you with joy and allows you time to enjoy the scenery, the car and the people you are with.
 There is one event that takes place every year in motoring’s Mecca – northern Italy – that gives you all these sensations in the extreme across its 4-day running.
 That event is the Mille Miglia: the most beautiful race in the world.

 Christmas is rapidly approaching, and if your friends and family are anything like ours, finding the right gifts for classic car enthusiasts can be quite a chore.
 Here at The Classic Motor Hub we’ve been curating a superb range of automotive gifts, accessories and clothing that the car lover in your life will really appreciate.
 In no particular order, here are our top gifts for classic car enthusiasts this Christmas:

 The last 3 years have passed quickly for The Classic Motor Hub.
 After purchasing the 5-acre Bibury site, Martin Chisholm and the team have worked tirelessly to create a unique home for motoring enthusiasts to gather at events where they can share their passion.
 On the 25th October 2018 all the hard work was rewarded as the best of the classic car industry gathered at the Sheraton Grand London Park Lane Hotel for the Octane Historic Motoring Awards.
 The Classic Motor Hub joined the Industries’ elite businesses, nominated in the prestigious ‘Specialist of the Year’ category.